 “Carry each other’s burdens, and in this way, you will fulfill the law of Christ.”
 Galatians 6:2.
-Marriya is a friend, a mother, a wife, a fighter, a survivor, and... a lawyer.
+Marriya is a friend, a mother, a fighter, a survivor, and... a lawyer.
 She believes that how we treat people and what we do in this life matters.
 She has stared death down in the face, been divorced and stood in the shoes of a criminal defendant.
 She wants to help you carry your burdens, because she has survived carrying her own...

 California raised, Marriya grew up in the rural town of Fall River Mills.
 She graduated in 1997 from Fall River High School and subsequently attended California State University of Chico, where she graduated in 2001 with honors and a degree in Political Science.
 After graduation, she moved to Spokane, Washington to attend Gonzaga University School of Law, from which she graduated in December of 2003.

 After graduation, Marriya started working full time for an attorney who practiced family law and criminal defense.
 In January of 2007, Marriya left private practice and began working for the Spokane County Prosecutor’s Office where she prosecuted DUIs, Domestic Violence and Property Crimes.
 In March of 2007, she went through a divorce.
 Through that process and through all of the emotions she experienced during that time, she began to understand what the family law clients at her former job had been experiencing.
 Despite how emotional the divorce was for her, it instilled within her a huge amount of empathy for people experiencing broken marriages.